DavidJDBA/OSM/JOSM/LearnJOSM.md

 # Using the JOSM editor
 ### by David Jenne
 ## Getting Started
+This document is for a Microsoft Windows installation.
+Key mappings and mouse clicks will differ on Apple Macintosh platforms.
 #### Installation
 1. An OpenStreetMap Logon is required for editing maps.
 If you do not have an account, go to [OpenStreetMap](https://www.openstreetmap.org/user/new) and sign up.
 2. Download and install JOSM.
-For installation go to [JOSM](https://josm.openstreetmap.de/).
+For installation packages go to [JOSM Install](https://josm.openstreetmap.de/).
 3. Update Plug-ins and core as recommended.

   Look for a "You should update" message when opening JOSM.
   In this example, the current version (15937) is out-of-date when compared with the latest stable release (16239).
   ![You should Update Message](YouShouldUpdate.jpg)

   A Windows Installer and a Mac Package should be available for the installation and updates.
-Update Plugins if this appears:
+Updating Plugins is recommended if this message appears:
   ![Update Plugins](PluginUpdate.jpg)

 #### Learning JOSM

-This document gives some examples from Weld County, Colorado.
+This document gives some examples from rural areas in Weld County, Colorado.
 There are plenty of other areas in need of additional entries or fixes.
 For more information about using JOSM and specific instructions, see the [JOSM Guide](https://wiki.openstreetmap.org/wiki/JOSM/Guide).

 Another good basic tutorial is at [Getting Started With JOSM](https://learnosm.org/en/josm/start-josm/).